microsoftgraph/angular-snippets-rest-sample/README.md

-# Office 365 unified API snippets with Angular
+# Microsoft Graph snippets with Angular

-The Office 365 unified API exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
-This repository shows you how to access multiple resources, including Microsoft Azure Active Directory (AD) and the Office 365 APIs, by making HTTP requests to the Office 365 unified API (preview) in an Angular application.
+The Microsoft Graph API exposes multiple APIs from Microsoft cloud services through a single REST API endpoint.
+This repository shows you how to access multiple resources, including Microsoft Azure Active Directory (AD) and the Office 365 APIs, by making HTTP requests to the Microsoft Graph API in an Angular application.

 ![Office 365 Angular Snippets sample screenshot](./README assets/screenshot.jpg)